Buhari, Emir of Qatar discuss investment opportunities in power, transport, oil – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari and his guest, the Emir of Qatar, His Highness Sheikh Tamim bin Hamad Al-thani, discussed investment opportunities in petroleum, power, aviation, agriculture, railways, and other sectors, the presidency says.
+President Muhammadu Buhari and his guest, the Emir of Qatar, Sheikh Tamim bin Hamad Al-thani, discussed investments opportunities in petroleum, power, aviation, agriculture, railways, and many others, the presidency has said.

-In a statement, Special Adviser on Media and Publicity Femi Adesina said the discussion, which held at State House, Abuja, on Tuesday also centered on the recharge of Lake Chad with water from the Congo Basin, so as to grant succour to the more than 30 million people adversely affected by the shrinkage of the lake over the years.
+In a statement, Special Adviser to the President on Media and Publicity, Femi Adesina, said the discussion held at State House, Abuja, on Tuesday, also centered on the recharge of Lake Chad with water from the Congo Basin, so as to grant succour to the more than 30 million people adversely affected by the shrinkage of the lake over the years.

 Buhari told the Emir of Qatar, “We invite you to invest in our refineries, pipelines, power sector, aviation, agriculture, education, and many others, so that you can have your management here to oversee the investment.
 We need your expertise.”